Puppet-Finland/puppet-monit/README.md

 The email parameter can be omitted if global variable $::servermonitor is defined.

+On Debian 10 this module includes the ::apt::backports class from puppetlabs-apt automatically to allow installing monit.
+You can override this behavior by setting manage_backports => false.
+In that case you need to ensure that you include a ::apt::backports class (not necessarily the Puppetlabs version) somewhere else or monit installation will fail.

 By default monit monitors CPU usage, load averages and  memory, plus disk space and inode consumption on the root filesystem.
 The pre-configured thresholds can be customized as needed.